Carolyn Cudone

 Carolyn Cassidy Cudone (September 7, 1918 – March 1, 2009) was an American amateur golfer.

 Early life

-Cudone was raised in Staten Island, New York.
+In 1918, Cudone was born in Oxford, Alabama.
+She was raised in Staten Island, New York.

 Career

 Cudone is best known for her performance as a seniors' golfer.
 Among her amateur career successes was her 1958 victory at the North and South Women's Amateur.
-She was a member of the on the 1956 U.S. Curtis Cup team and in 1970 was team captain.
+She was a member of the 1956 U.S. Curtis Cup team and in 1970 was team captain.

 However, it was at the U.S. Senior Women's Amateur where she enjoyed her most noted success.
 Of the ten Championships she participated in, Cudone won a record five straight titles between 1968 and 1972, the most wins in a row in any USGA championship.

-Cudone was a member of the Dunes Golf and Beach Club.
+Cudone was a member of the Dunes Golf and Beach Club in Myrtle Beach, South Carolina.